Study: AudioEye detects up to 2.5x more issues than other tools

 Compliance

-“ADA accessible” refers to environments — both physical and digital — that meet the standards of the Americans with Disabilities Act (ADA) by ensuring equal access for people with disabilities.
+“ADA accessible” refers to environments — both physical and digital — that meet the Americans with Disabilities Act (ADA) standards by ensuring equal access for people with disabilities.
 Below, you’ll learn the meaning of ADA accessibility and what’s required for compliance in real-world and online spaces.

 Author: Jeff Curtis, Sr. Content Manager